skeldoor/pet-namer/README.md

 # Pet Namer
-This plugin will let you name your osrs pets allows you to share your pet's name with anyone else who has the plugin installed.
+This plugin will let you name your osrs pets and allows you to share your pet's name with anyone else who has the plugin installed.

 Type "::namepet PETNAME" to name the pet that is currently following you.